-Off-campus experiences include internships in Sydney, Australia; a public health, peace and justice internship at Baylor College of Medicine; the Augustana in Denver internship program; and a service-learning program offering free health clinics in Nicaragua.
-Funding for these experiences is available through Augie Choice, the Freistat Center, and other sources.
+• Off-campus internships and service-learning experiences include winter term internships in Sydney, Australia; a public health, peace and justice internship at Baylor College of Medicine; and a service-learning program offering free health clinics in Nicaragua.
+Funding opportunities include $2,000 through Augie Choice, grants through Augustana’s William A. Freistat Center, and other sources.